The final installment of our ‘Favorite LA Spots’ series features Greystone Mansion, a gorgeous park located in Beverly Hills.

 One year ago today, James and I got engaged.
 Like many romantic engagement stories, it was quite the happy surprise for me.
 We had spoken about getting married many times before, so the idea of marrying him was not a question.
 We had been living together for about a year and a half, and approaching our three year anniversary, so we both knew it was only a matter of time.
 Regardless of the assumption that he would propose someday, the fact that it was a regular Monday night, about a week before his birthday, and two months shy of our three year anniversary, meant that it came as a complete shock.

 The proposal itself was perfect, reinforcing the fact that he is perfect to me in every way.
-Earlier that day, James had texted me “I have a surprise for you,” and for most people that would have been a giveaway, but not with us.
-Him having a surprise for me is commonplace, and it can range from “I got you cupcakes,” to “I found this great vintage book that you’ll love.”
+Earlier that day, James had texted me ‘I have a surprise for you,’ and for most people that would have been a giveaway, but not with us.
+Him having a surprise for me is commonplace, and it can range from ‘I got you cupcakes,’ to ‘I found this great used book that you’ll love.’

 At this point my curiosity was piqued, and I began to run through my head what it could possibly be, never once during these few seconds thinking it would be a proposal.
 He walked me through our small foyer, through our living room, and then stopped right in front of the kitchen table dining area.
 As he removed his hands from my eyes, he took a step to stand next me and asked me to open my eyes now.
 I can only imagine the look of surprise and thrill on my face at that moment.
-I opened my eyes to see what you see in this photograph, a book titled ‘This is Paris,’ a bottle of champagne, our special champagne glasses, and the essential piece: an engagement ring.
+I opened my eyes to see what you see in this photograph, a book entitled ‘This is Paris,’ a bottle of champagne, our special champagne glasses, and the essential piece: an engagement ring.
 The book was a reprint of a children’s book from the 1950s, and he knew this would be perfect; I love books, and we had always talked about going to France for our honeymoon someday.
-The champagne glasses were a gift James gave me a couple of Christmases ago, crystal with a fine etching, and of course champagne to signify celebration.
+The champagne glasses were a gift James gave me a couple of Christmases ago, that are crystal with a fine etching.

-Shortly after James moved in (about a year of us sitting on the uncomfortable white sofas), we were finally able to afford some real furniture, so we got our current couches and coffee table.
+Shortly after James moved in (about a year of us sitting on the uncomfortable white sofas), we were finally got our current couches and coffee table.
 We also found an end table at a tag sale to use as our bar.
 We now tend to keep at least four coffee table books on the table, have added new frames to our walls, and a small carpet imported from India to tie the room together.

 Of course, there are the necessary evils of 21st century appliances.
-I would rather not have a large television using up the space on the mantel, but for practical purposes, this is the only place that it can go.
-I envision one day having built in bookshelves that have a neat space for the TV.
+I would rather not have a large television using up the space on the mantel, but for practical purposes, this is the only place that it can go for now.
 Tagging along with the TV are the cable box, modem, and a huge jumble of cables that go with it.
 The computer is something else that I would not want in this room if we had the choice.
-We have not addressed our black computer table either, which we intend to paint at one point, or the out of place chair, which will some day be replaced by a proper leather office chair.
+We have not addressed our black computer table either, or the out of place chair.
 There will always be improvements and projects to do in the future.

 Finally, after a lot of searching for the ideal bookcase, we came across this lovely one at an antiques flea market.
 James and I were living together at that point, and this not only suited our need for more shelf space, but also our aesthetic tastes.